 PASS src/App.test.js ✓ renders without crashing (7ms) Test Suites: 1 passed, 1 total Tests: 1 passed, 1 total Snapshots: 0 total Time: 0.123s, estimated 1s Ran all test suites.
 Watch Usage › Press p to filter by a filename regex pattern. › Press q to quit watch mode. › Press Enter to trigger a test run.

 Jest also comes integrated with your VCS and by default will only run tests on files changed since your last commit.
-Find out more about testing React components with Jest.
+For more on this, refer to “How to Test React Components Using Jest”.

 Creating a Production Bundle

-When you’re finally have something you deploy, you can create a production bundle using
+When you finally have something you deploy, you can create a production bundle using

 npm run build.
 This will generate an optimized build of your application, ready to be deployed to your environment.
 The generated artifacts will be placed in the build folder: